Skip to main content

 CVE-2026-2442 Overview

-The Page Builder: Pagelayer – Drag and Drop website builder plugin for WordPress contains a CRLF Injection vulnerability (CWE-93) in all versions up to and including 2.0.7.
-This vulnerability exists in the contact form handler, which performs placeholder substitution on attacker-controlled form fields and subsequently passes the resulting values into email headers without properly sanitizing CR/LF (Carriage Return/Line Feed) characters.
-This allows unauthenticated attackers to inject arbitrary email headers such as Bcc and Cc, effectively abusing the form's email delivery functionality through the email parameter when targeting a contact form configured to use placeholders in mail template headers.
+CVE-2026-2442 affects the Page Builder: Pagelayer – Drag and Drop website builder plugin for WordPress in all versions up to and including 2.0.7.
+The plugin's contact form handler performs placeholder substitution on attacker-controlled form fields, then passes the resulting values into email headers without stripping CR/LF characters.
+Unauthenticated attackers can inject arbitrary email headers such as Bcc or Cc through the email parameter when a contact form is configured to use placeholders in mail template headers.
+Successful exploitation enables abuse of the site's mail delivery to send messages to attacker-chosen recipients.

 Critical Impact